greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/channel-and-alliances-marketing_1_1.md

 ---
 title: Channel Marketing Team
 summary: The Global Channel Marketing team is a team of demand generation professionals dedicated to the creation of tools and programs that support our partners demand generation efforts.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/channel-and-alliances-marketing_1_1/
+description: ''
+linkTitle: Channel Marketing Team
+type: docs
 ---

 The Global Channel Marketing team is a team of demand generation professionals dedicated to the creation of tools and programs that support our partners demand generation efforts.
 The team sits within the Integrated Marketing organization.

 ## Channel Marketing Program Specialist